 Looking for an impressive side dish for your dinner table?
-A colorful and flavor-packed Balsamic Roasted Brussels Sprouts Salad like this can easily become the star of the menu.
+A colorful and flavor-packed Balsamic Roasted Brussels Sprout Salad like this can easily become the star of the menu.
 Although it looks and sounds sophisticated, it’s one of the easiest side dishes.
 Ready in about 30 minutes.

 If you think side dishes are as important as the main dish or the dessert on a special dinner menu, this recipe is for you.
 Normally, I don’t spend much time on planning or making a side dish and just go with a simple green salad or a classic Chopped Turkish Salad.
 On the other hand, if it’s a special dinner party with friends, I try to be a bit more creative on side dishes.
 You know what?
 We almost never have any leftovers of the side dishes whose role is just to accompany the main one.
 Yep, this Balsamic Roasted Brussels Sprouts Salad is one of those dishes.

 Before moving on to the recipe, I must tell you that I’m not a brussels sprouts fan.
 I love their cute shape more than their taste and I think they need some special interest to result in something tasty.
 I do love vegetables, but these little cabbages are not close to my love of zucchini or cauliflower.
 Oh have you seen my latest favorite cauliflower recipe, Roasted Curried Cauliflower Salad?
 You need to stop here and just go see that uber tasty recipe.
 Just sayin’.
 Don’t forget to come back though for this colorful and beautiful salad.

 Balsamic roasted brussels sprouts are perfect to combine with some fall and winter fruit like persimmon, orange and pomegranates.
 I used them all in this recipe and their flavors match perfectly with brussels sprouts.